U.S. to counter Chinese internet bid in Papua New Guinea: diplomat

 Internet cabling has taken on a particular strategic significance, with Australia establishing a cabling division in its foreign office, since the volume of data they carry and the possibility of eavesdropping raised national security concerns.

-Huawei in 2016 announced it would build a 5,457 km (3,390 mile) network of submarine cables linking 14 coastal towns in the resource-rich South Pacific nation of 8 million people, without providing a construction timetable.
+Huawei announced in 2016 it would build a 5,457 km (3,390 mile) network of submarine cables linking 14 coastal towns in the resource-rich South Pacific nation of 8 million people, without providing a construction timetable.

 Papua New Guinean Minister for State Investment William Duma told Papua New Guinea’s The National newspaper last month that China’s Exim Bank would finance the $200 million project.

-Reporting by Tom Westbrook and Colin Packham; Editing by Stephen Coates
+Reporting by Tom Westbrook and Colin Packham; Additional reporting by Ben Blanchard in Beijing; Editing by Stephen Coates and Muralikumar Anantharaman